Share

 Orion's Arm Tranquility Calendar Conversion Tool

-The period in Terragen Old Earth history initiated by the discovery of radiation and atomic structure, and later, by nuclear weapons and atomic energy as a military, political, and industrial factor.
-More or less equivalent to the the early and middle 1st century BT to early 1st century AT (20th century of Old Earth dating).
-The Atomic Age is sometimes considered a part of the Industrial Age and sometimes considered separately.
+The period in Terragen Old Earth history initiated by the discovery of radiation and atomic structure, and later, by nuclear weapons and energy as a military, political, and industrial factor.
+It is more or less equivalent to the early and middle 1st century BT to early 1st century AT (20th century of Old Earth dating).
+The Atomic Age is sometimes considered a part of the Industrial Age and sometimes considered as a separate age.

-The Atomic Age was replaced by the Information Age (which is arbitrarily dated at the origination of the Terran World Wide Web) but nuclear weapons continued to remain a threat for many centuries to follow.
+The Atomic Age was replaced by the Information Age in 30AT, but nuclear weapons continued to remain a threat for many centuries to follow.

 Isolated colonies which have regressed to low technology status sometimes enter an independent atomic age, deriving power from fissile elements in the planet's crust.
 On a few occasions the use of fissile elements has led to atomic warfare.